 23000-23100-23200/33000-33100-33200.
-Advanced Modern Hebrew I, II, III. (=HEBR 30501-30502-30503, JWSC 25600-25700-25800, JWSG 35600-35700-35800) PQ: LGLN 20600 or equivalent.
+Advanced Modern Hebrew I, II, III. (=HEBR 30501-30502-30503, JWSC 25600-25700-25800) PQ: LGLN 20600 or equivalent.
 Although this course assumes that students have full mastery of the grammatical and lexical content at the intermediate level, there is a shift from a reliance on the cognitive approach to an emphasis on the expansion of various grammatical and vocabulary-related subjects.
 After being introduced to sophisticated and more complex syntactic constructions, students learn how to transform simple sentences into more complicated ones.
 The exercises address the creative efforts of students, and the reading segments are longer and more challenging in both style and content.
 The language of the texts reflects the literary written medium rather than the more informal spoken style, which often dominates the introductory and intermediate texts.
-A. Finkelstein.
 Autumn, Winter, Spring.

 25100/35100.
 Old Church Slavonic. (=SLAV 22000/32000) PQ: Knowledge of another Slavic language or good knowledge of one or two other old Indo-European languages required; SLAV 20100/30100 recommended.
-This course is an introduction to the language of the oldest Slavic texts.
+This course introduces the language of the oldest Slavic texts.
 It begins with a brief historical overview of the relationship of Old Church Slavonic to Common Slavic and the other Slavic languages.
 This is followed by a short outline of Old Church Slavonic inflectional morphology.
-The remainder of the course is spent in the reading and grammatical analysis of original texts in Cyrillic or Cyrillic transcription of the original Glagolitic.
-V. Friedman.
+The remainder of the course is spent in the reading and grammatical analysis of original texts.
+Texts in Cyrillic or Cyrillic transcription of the original Glagolitic.
+Y. Gorbachov.
 Winter.

 27200-27300-27400.
-Elementary Yiddish I, II, III. (=JWSC 20300-20400-20500, YDDH 20300-20400-20500) This course is an introduction to Yiddish language and culture.
-All four language skills-speaking, listening, comprehension, reading and writing-are stressed to insure that students acquire a basic command of Yiddish.
-Additionally the course introduces the cultural and historical context for the Yiddish language through film, music (klezmer), and song.
-Yiddish conversation skills are developed through role playing and listening to native speakers on CD.
+Elementary Yiddish for Beginners I, II, III. (=JWSC 20300-20400-20500, YDDH 10100-10200-10300) The goal of this sequence is to develop proficiency in reading, writing, listening, and speaking for use in everyday communication.
+These courses introduce the main features of Yiddish culture through websites, songs, films, and folklore.
 J. Schwarz.
 Autumn, Winter, Spring.

-Courses: Swahili (SWAH)
+Courses: Swahili (swah)

 25200-25300-25400/35200-35300-35400.
 Swahili I, II, III.
 This course is designed to help students acquire communicative competence in Swahili and a basic understanding of its structures.
 Through a variety of exercises, students develop both oral and writing skills.
+F. Mpiranya.
 Autumn, Winter, Spring.